ebuyakin/maichat/src/tutorial/tutorial-content.md

 **Editing model parameters:**

 Click on any field to edit:
-- **Context Window:** Match provider specifications (in tokens)
+- **Context Window:** The model's maximum capacity (get from provider docs)
-- **TPM:** Tokens per minute limit (enforced - MaiChat won't include context exceeding this)
+- **TPM:** Your plan's tokens per minute limit — **See "Understanding Rate Limits" below**
-- **RPM:** Requests per minute limit (not yet enforced)
+- **RPM:** Requests per minute (not yet enforced, set for reference)
-- **TPD:** Total tokens per day limit (not yet enforced)
+- **TPD:** Tokens per day (not yet enforced, set for reference)

-**Why set limits:**
-- **TPM enforcement:** MaiChat uses this to limit context size per message
-- Future rate limiting (RPM/TPD)
-- Usage tracking and monitoring
-- Cost awareness and control
+**Important:** You must set TPM to match YOUR plan, not the model's advertised capacity.
+MaiChat uses TPM to calculate how much context fits in each message.

-### Adding Custom Models
+### Adding More Models

-Providers regularly release new models.
-You can add them yourself:
+By default, MaiChat includes only the most popular and relevant models from each provider.
+However, you can add any other official model from OpenAI, Anthropic, or Google.

+**Important:** You can only add models from the three supported providers.
+You cannot add models from other providers or use custom/fine-tuned models (those typically have different API endpoints).

+**How to add a model:**

 1. Open Model Editor (`Ctrl+Shift+M`)
 2. Use the **Add** row at the bottom
 3. Enter:
-   - **Model ID** — Exact API identifier (check provider docs)
+   - **Model ID** — Exact API identifier (check provider's documentation)
    - **Context Window** — Maximum tokens (from provider specs)
-   - **TPM/RPM/TPD** — Your rate limits
+   - **TPM/RPM/TPD** — Your plan's rate limits (see next section)
 4. Press Enter or click Save
-5. The model immediately appears in your selector
+5. The model immediately appears in your selector (`Ctrl+M`)

-**When to add custom models:**
+**When to add models:**
-- Provider releases a new model
+- Provider releases a new model not yet in the default catalog
-- You have access to a beta model
+- You have beta access to an experimental model
-- You want to use a fine-tuned model
+- You need a specialized model (e.g., specific GPT-4 variant)
-- Testing with model variants
+- Testing with different model versions

-**Removing custom models:**
+**Removing models:**
-- Click the delete icon next to custom models
+- Click the delete icon next to models you've added
-- Base models (pre-configured) can't be deleted, only disabled
+- Default models (pre-configured by MaiChat) can't be deleted, only disabled

 ### How Context Window Affects Your Work

-The **context window** is the most important model parameter because it determines how much history you can include.
+The **context window** is one of the two key parameters that determine how much history you can include in each message (the other is TPM - see next section).

 **Small context (8K-32K tokens):**
 - Limits conversation depth